Palma de Mallorca

 Paseo Maritimo 33, Palma.
 Tel: 971 457 653

 Web: bahiamediterraneo.com.
 Located on the 5th floor of what was a major hotel.
 There is a lift.
 Extensive menu.
 Prices are in the upper range.
 We like dining in this superb setting overlooking the Bay of Palma.
-In the higher price bracket.

 Ave. de Gabriel Roca 33b, Palma. (opposite the Auditorium) .
 Tel: 673 039 267

 Open 9.00 to 22.00.
 Mediterranean and international dishes at reasonable prices on the waterfront.
 There is parking nearby.
-Useful for a meal before or after a performance at the Auditorium.
+We like to eat here a meal before or after a performance at the Auditorium.

 C/.
 Felip Bauza 2, Palma (Nr.
 Passeig des Born).
 Tel: 971 726 036